Concrete Cost Calculator

 | Decorative finish premium | $8.00–$14.00 | Per sq ft additional |

 For accurate project budgeting, use the concrete slab calculator to determine your exact cubic yards, then use this calculator to price the material component.
 Multiply your slab square footage by $3 as a rough labour midpoint for a total installed estimate.
-A 400 sq ft patio with 5 CY of concrete at $187/CY = $935 materials + $1,200 labour = approximately $2,135 installed, or $5.34 per square foot — at the lower end of the $6–$12 range, which is realistic for a basic unfinished patio pour in a low-cost region.
-Also see the 2025 concrete cost per yard guide for a regional breakdown with contractor markup analysis.
+A 400 sq ft patio with 5 CY of concrete at $187/CY = $935 materials + $1,200 labour = approximately $2,135 installed, or $5.34 per square foot, at the lower end of the $6–$12 range, which is realistic for a basic unfinished patio pour in a low-cost region.
+For a detailed breakdown of ready-mix vs bagged pricing, short-load fees, and the true cost per cubic yard, see the concrete cost per yard guide.

 Frequently asked questions

-How much does a yard of concrete cost in 2025?
+What does a yard of concrete typically cost?

 What is a short-load fee for concrete?